GMANNMODS/Misc-Binaries-For-Android-Build-Script/README.md

 # Misc Binaries for Android Build Script

 This will be any of the following binaries using Android NDK:<br/>
-htop, patchelf, strace, vim, zsh<br/>
+htop, patchelf, strace, vim, zsh, zstd<br/>

 ## Prerequisites